 The club radio net operates every Monday at 8:00 pm on the local Paddington 2m repeater.
 All welcome to join in.

-Most Sundays at 0800 gathering in Centennial Park at the coffee kiosk on Parkes Drive near the Duck Pond – for details call on the 2m repeater.
+Most Sundays at 0800 there is a gathering in Centennial Park at the coffee kiosk (the Spruce Goose) on Parkes Drive near the Duck Pond – for details call on the 2m repeater.

 On Tuesdays there is often a working bee at the club during the day from around 10:00-16:00, for details or to check if anyone is there, call on the 2m repeater.

 For the past few years the club has had increasing involvement in contests.
-Some of these involve portable operation including the John Moyle Field Day which takes place during the 3rd full weekend in March and recently the Spring VHF/UHF contest.
-The Lighthouse weekend is not a contest.
+Some of these involve portable operation, including the John Moyle Field Day which takes place during the 3rd full weekend in March, and recently the Spring VHF/UHF contest.

-Other contests such as the RD Contest in August, are often run from the club station.
+Other contests such as the RD Contest in August, have been run from the club station.
 See our calendar for details of future contests that the club intends to participate in.

 For details of particular contests refer to the contest pages on the WIA website.